McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 * [Teamwork Report](#teamwork-report)

 ## About
-The Co-operator is a co-op management tool intregrating features from both mycourses and myFuture.
+The Co-operator is a co-op management tool intregrating features from both myCourses and myFuture.
 Group 5 mainly focuses on developing from the student viewpoint.
 Keeping this in mind, the first deliverable includes:

 1. List of Functional and Non-Functional Requirements
 2. User Case Diagram